p0wer0xff/dynamorio-practice/README.md

 ### count_bb

-Print the number of unique basic blocks that are executed.
+Prints the number of unique basic blocks that are executed.